UPSC Civil Services Mains Exam Optional Subject consists of 2 papers. Each paper is of 250 marks, making a total of 500 marks.

 7.3 The concept of ethnicity; Ethnic conflicts and political developments; Unrest among tribal communities; Regionalism and demand for autonomy; Pseudo-tribalism; Social change among the tribes during colonial and post-Independent India.

-9.1 History of administration of tribal areas, tribal policies, plans, programmes of tribal development and their implementation.
-The concept of PTGs (Primitive Tribal Groups), their distribution, special programmes for their development.
+9.1 History of administration of tribal areas, tribal policies, plans, programs of tribal development, and their implementation.
+The concept of PTGs (Primitive Tribal Groups), their distribution, special programs for their development.
 Role of N.G.O.s in tribal development.